symfony/symfony-docs/components/validator/resources.rst

 Loading Resources
 =================

-The Validator uses metadata to validate a value.
+The Validator component uses metadata to validate a value.
 This metadata defines how a class, array or any other value should be validated.
-When validating a class, each class contains its own specific metadata.
-When validating another value, the metadata must be passed to the validate methods.
+When validating a class, the metadata is defined by the class itself.
+When validating simple values, the metadata must be passed to the validation methods.

-Class metadata should be defined somewhere in a configuration file, or in the class itself.
-The ``Validator`` needs to be able to retrieve this metadata from the file or class.
-To do that, it uses a set of loaders.
+Class metadata can be defined in a configuration file or in the class itself.
+The Validator component retrieves that metadata using a set of loaders.

 .. seealso::